alexprice1/Bold/README.md

       lastName:String,
       fullName:String
     }));
-**note:** everything you export in here will be attached to the global scope.
+**Note:** everything you export in here will be attached to the global scope.
 It will be accessible throughout your whole server.

 [license-image]: http://img.shields.io/badge/license-MIT-blue.svg?style=flat-square